KASK (Kiwi Association of Sea Kayakers Inc.) was established in 1992 as a national association for sea kayaking in New

 KASK achieves these objectives through the committee members, clubs and networks, organising events such as Kayak Fest.
 It also educates through local events and online content.
-This includes the bi-monthly magazine (The Sea Kayaker) and the Sea Kayaking Handbook (now incorporated into the app too).
+This includes the bi-monthly magazine (The Sea Kayaker) and the Sea Kayaking Handbook.

 Kiwi Association of Sea Kayakers is a Not for Profit ‘Incorporated Society’.
 It has an elected committee, a President and a constitution.

-The current team is made up of the six committee members and an unelected administrator:
+The current team is made up of the seven committee members, Membership, Magazine, website and Regional Ambassadors: